What it Means to Have a Certified Comprehensive Stroke Center in Your Community

 Led by Michael Guido, MD, our Neurology Stroke Program provides rapid response in diagnosing and treating stroke patients.
 For example, advanced radiologic techniques are available to aid in quick and accurate diagnosis.
 In addition, our highly specialized team of stroke experts collaborates at all stages of treatment using state-of-the-art research and technology.
 Therapies include medication, advanced neurosurgical techniques, and interventional neuroradiology procedures.
 We provide specialized diagnostic imaging for analyzing patient's blood flow in the brain and delivery of clot-busting medications as well.
 These unique capabilities are essential to the realization of our ultimate goal -- to provide outstanding stroke care to our patients and our community.

 Our Neurology Stroke program features the highest standard facility for the acute care and management of stroke patients.
-Our Stroke Team includes stroke neurologists, a stroke nurse practitioner, a stroke fellow, stroke nurse coordinators and researchers, physical, speech and occupational therapists, and the excellent neurology nursing staff.
-We also offer a Stroke Acute Care Unit with neurology nursing staff especially trained for the acute management of stroke and vascular patients.
+Our Stroke team includes stroke neurologists; stroke nurse practitioners; a physician assistant; stroke nurse coordinators and researchers; physical, speech and occupational therapists.
+Our Stroke ICU and Acute Care Units are staffed with specially trained nurses for the acute management of stroke and vascular patients.
 Our Stroke Team works with the dedicated and highly skilled Emergency Department staff and EMS, providing immediate care to stroke patients.

 Our Cerebrovascular Program